Morse579/CSE_218_118_Fa20_Team_M/README.md

 **iOS** users can enter the URL and view the AR scene with WebXR Viewer(downloaded from App Store).

 ### VR
-**PC**: Some browsers(such as Chrome 79) supports WebXR.
+**PC**: Some browsers(such as Chrome 79) support WebXR.
 Users can view the VR scene and user mouse interactions and keyboard interactions. \
-**VR Headset**: Users can enter the URL in the browser of of the VR headset and view the VR scene.
+**VR Headset**: Users can enter the URL in the browser of the VR headset and view the VR scene.
-Users can user controllers to perform interactions.
+Users can use controllers to perform interactions.

 ### File Structure
 - login.html